Our mission is to connect, champion, and support the good for the tech community.

-Dedicated to championing, connecting and supporting entrepreneurs around the world, Global Tech Advocates is a coalition of over 5,000 tech leaders, experts and investors in 50 different countries.
+Dedicated to championing, connecting and supporting entrepreneurs around the world, Global Tech Advocates is a coalition of over 7,000 tech leaders, experts and investors in 50 different countries.
 Through forums, communications, and working groups, Tech Bay Area Advocates supports the entrepreneurial ecosystem by providing entrepreneurs and tech professionals with access to Advocates in the around the world.

-Tech initiatives designed and implemented for the good of the tech community, and, the community overall including the underserved, are created by Advocates collaborating and providing solutions in Working Groups.
+Tech initiatives designed and implemented for the good of the tech community, and, the community overall including the under served, are created by Advocates collaborating and providing solutions in Working Groups.
 If you have the bandwidth and time to participate in a Working Group, you can work collectively with Advocates who share a similar interest in tech verticals, initiatives or geographies.
 Examples include Cybersecurity, FinTech, Cryptocurrency, VR/AR, EdTech, WineTech, and geographies like the UK, LatinAmerica, Mexico, Singapore and Asia, and others.

 History of the Global Tech Advocates Organization

 Since 2013, the number of Global Tech Advocates hubs scaled quickly to several countries and territories.
 In 2016, Lannie Medina, with a Founding Board in the SF Bay Area, launched Tech Bay Area Advocates after building the infrastructure for a year.
-Not a coincidence, Russ Shaw and Lannie Medina have known each other for 28 years, working at both American Express and Schwab.
+Not a coincidence, Russ Shaw and Lannie Medina have known each other for 28 years, working at both American Express and Charles Schwab.